ho-thanh-und/tp/docs/DeveloperGuide.md

 **Target user profile**:

 * a hiring recruiter for a tech company, frequently managing a high volume of candidate profiles
-* need to search, update, and organize candidate contacts quickly
+* needs to search, update, and organize candidate contacts quickly
-* prefer desktop apps over other types
+* prefers desktop apps over other types
-* prefer typing over using a mouse
+* prefers typing over using a mouse
-* work alone and does not share contact data with others
+* works alone and does not share contact data with others
 * can type fast
 * is reasonably comfortable using CLI apps
-* find searching and filtering candidates' details in spreadsheets time-consuming
+* finds searching and filtering candidates' details in spreadsheets time-consuming

-**Value proposition**:  To be able to manage candidates' details and provide a more efficient way to organize potential candidates to their company compared to traditional methods.
+**Value proposition**:  to be able to manage candidates' details and provide a more efficient way to organize potential candidates to their company compared to traditional methods.
 It is optimized for hiring recruiters who prefer a CLI.